renee-renee/ad-marketing-ab-test-analysis/README.md

 ## Data Preprocessing
 Data was preprossed to ensure accuracy in analysis.
 This included:
-- **Data Overview:** Initial examination includes checking the first few records, understanding the shape of the dataset, and identifying any missing values.
+- **Data Overview:** Initial examination includes understanding the shape (columns and rows) of the dataset and the type of data each column contains.
 - **Data Cleaning:** Missing values were not found in the dataset.
 - **Outlier Analysis:**
     Outlier detection was conducted using the Interquartile Range (IQR) method, which identifies outliers as values that fall significantly outside the typical range of data.
 In this analysis, 9% of the dataset was found to be outliers, and they were flagged and excluded during pivot table analysis.